younata/younata.github.io/_posts/2016-11-08-concourse-mac-worker.md

 sudo systemsetup -setcomputersleep Never
 ```

-### Houdini & Concourse Connection
+### Setting up the Concourse Worker

+On linux (and windows), concourse will create

-Next, we need to install Houdini (a no-op Garden backend for macOS).
-Houdini executes jobs that Concourse hands it.
-Normally, Concourse jobs are executed in there own virtual machines (containers), which guarantees that an individual job is executed in a clean environment (without affecting the host system).
-These containers are started up from stemcells (preconfigured virtual machines).
-For various reasons (my understanding is licensing issues, but that may be wrong), there are no publicly available stemcells of macOS, and the workaround to this is Houdini, which runs a job without any virtualization.
-Alternatively, you could probably create stemcells for macOS and configure a worker to run jobs on them, but I have no idea how to do that.
-So, let's set up Houdini and connect it to your Concourse instance.
+Next, we need to install the concourse command.
+Normally, Concourse jobs are executed in there own containers, which guarantees that an individual job is executed in a clean environment (without affecting the host system).
+The containerization technology doesn't exist for macOS, so we can only use the "folderization" technology - that is, run each job in a different folder and hope they clean up after themselves and don't interfere with the rest of the system..

-01. Make a clean directory for the worker's files:
+1. Make a clean directory for the worker's files:

     ```bash
+    $ mkdir -p /usr/local/concourse/work_dir
-    $ mkdir /usr/local/concourse_worker
+    $ mkdir -p /usr/local/concourse/keys
     ```

-02. Create an ssh key for the worker to talk with Concourse:
+2. Create an ssh key for the worker to talk with Concourse:

     ```bash
-    $ ssh-keygen -t rsa -f /usr/local/concourse_worker/worker_id_rsa -N ''
+    $ ssh-keygen -t rsa -f /usr/local/concourse/keys/worker_id_rsa -N ''
     ```

-03. Add the key to the TSA in your concourse Manifest (see the [oncourse/bosh documentation](https://concourse.ci/clusters-with-bosh.html#section_configuring-bosh-tsa) for more information):
+3. Add the (public!) key to your concourse host server's authorized keys.

-    ```yml
-    instance_groups:
-    - name: web
-      # rest of web config
-      jobs:
-      - name: atc
-        # atc config
-      - name: tsa
-        # rest of tsa config
-        - properties:
-          host_key: # contents of tsa private key
-          host_public_key: # contents of tsa public key
-          authorized_keys:
-            - # contents of worker public key
-    ```

-04. Redeploy your concourse:
+4. Restart your concourse web instance

+5. [Download the latest Concourse](https://github.com/concourse/concourse/releases/latest) and expand it in `/usr/local/concourse`:

     ```bash
-    $ bosh deploy
+    $ tar -xzf ~/Downloads/concourse-$VERSION-darwin.amd64.tgz /usr/local/concourse/
     ```

-05. [Download the latest Houdini](https://github.com/vito/houdini/releases/latest) and install it to `/usr/local/concourse_worker`:
+6. Write a script to run concourse, place it in `/usr/local/concourse/bin/run-worker.sh`:

     ```bash
-    $ install ~/Downloads/houdini_darwin_amd64 /usr/local/concourse_worker/houdini
+    #!/bin/sh -l

+    cd /usr/local/concourse
+    /usr/local/concourse/bin/concourse worker \
+        --work-dir /usr/local/concourse/work_dir \
+        --tsa-host $CONCOURSE_HOST:2222 \
+        --tsa-public-key /usr/local/concourse/keys/tsa_host_key.pub \
+        --tsa-worker-private-key /usr/local/concourse/keys/worker_key
     ```
-06. Create a worker file (in ~/concourse_worker/worker.json) to describe the new worker:

-    ```bash
-    $ echo '{ "name": "osxworker", "platform": "darwin" }' > /usr/local/concourse_worker/worker.json
-    ```

-07. Write a script to run houdini, place it in `/usr/local/concourse_worker/run-houdini.sh`:

-    ```bash
-    #!/bin/sh

-    export PATH=/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin
-    /usr/local/concourse_worker/houdini -depot=/usr/local/concourse_worker/containers
-    ```

-08. Write a launchctl plist to manage the ssh tunnel script, place it in `/usr/local/concourse_worker/com.example.concourse.houdini.plist` (replace com.example with your reverse domain name):
+7. Write a launchctl plist to manage the worker script, place it in `~/Library/LaunchAgents/com.rachelbrindle.concourse.worker.plist`:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>